GhostFoxSledgehammer/WebGrade/README.md

 ## Steps to Run

-Step 1 - Download the project folder from the zip folder.
+Step 1 - Clone this repository.<br>
-Step 2 - Open the project folder in netbeans IDE
+Step 2 - Open the project folder in your preferred IDE.<br>
-Step 3 - Run the project, and after this  type your username and password for SQL workbench.
+Step 3 - Run the project, and after this  type your username and password for SQL workbench.<br>
-Step 4 - You  have reached the home page.Use username - admin and password - admin to login as an Admin, otherwise Create User.
+Step 4 - You  have reached the home page.Use username - admin and password - admin to login as an Admin, otherwise Create User.<br>